 Only after 3 days did Brandon finally show up to see them in Chungking Mansions.
 He then asked for money from both Victoria and the man.
 When Victoria told him that she had no money, he made her call her mother immediately and ask her to send US$500 via Western Union.
 When he got the money, he paid for one week’s accommodations for Victoria in a guest house.
 He then told them that there were changes to both their promised work contracts, and they would have to wait for him to arrange other jobs for them.
 Over the course of the next week, Brandon would intermittently text Victoria with different job offers, all of which she refused because she now knew they would all be illegal.
 She spent her days mostly in her small room in the guest house, and only occasionally coming out to wander the chaotic corridors of Chungking Mansions to get food.
 She recognised that there was plenty of illegal activity going on all around, and especially noticed some of women who worked at night, and felt extremely uncomfortable.

 On one fateful day, when she was sitting alone eating at a small diner, a man who also spoke Swahili began talking to her.
 Somehow, she felt he was harmless and told him what she was doing in Hong Kong.
 He immediately recognised that something was wrong and contacted an NGO for help.
 They were able to connect with her the next day.

-With assistance from anti-human trafficking organization in Hong Kong, Victoria received basic living assistance, was connected with a human right law firm, and was eventually able to move to a safe house for trafficked women.
+With assistance from STOP, Victoria received basic living assistance, was connected with a human right law firm, and was eventually able to move to a safe house for trafficked women.
 She has been able to file a fraud claim against Brandon with the Hong Kong police, and is in a safe place while she waits for the investigation.